Education Savings Tips for Big Savings

 Tier 4 cities spend nearly Rs.
 29,000 annually on children’s education.
-In after-school education, an average parent spends 16,000 in a year.
+In after-school education, an average parent spends 16,000 a year.

 If you want to send your child to a quality university, you need to save money regularly for this goal for at least 8 years.
 Parents have to consider the rising education costs of education, and a suitable university, whether it is foreign or local.
 You also have to start saving towards living expenses like accommodation, food, transport, etc.

 Applying for an education loan is the first option many parents consider when their child is ready for college.
 While you can opt for an education loan, it is advisable that you start saving money early in different investment schemes so that after 15-20 years, when your child is ready for college, the loan amount is reduced.